Stefan Priebe: Advancing psycho-social treatment (DIALOG+)

-He led on randomised controlled trials testing psycho-social interventions in mental health care, e.g. body psychotherapy, music therapy dialectical behaviour therapy, financial incentives to improve medication adherence, and befriending through volunteers.
+He led on randomised controlled trials testing psycho-social interventions in mental health care, e.g. body psychotherapy, music therapy, dialectical behaviour therapy, financial incentives to improve medication adherence, and befriending through volunteers.
 In particular, he developed DIALOG+, which aims to make routine patient-clinician meetings therapeutically effective.

-Global Mental Health
+Global mental health

+Some of Priebe's research focuses on global mental health.
 Between 2017-2022, Priebe was the Director of the Global Health Research Group on Developing Psychosocial Interventions for Mental Health Care, funded by the National Institute for Health Research in the United Kingdom.
 The Group conducted studies in Argentina, Bosnia-Herzegovina, Colombia, Pakistan, Peru and Uganda.

 Since 2019, he has been leading a research programme funded by the Medical Research Council that assesses how young people in Bogotá, Lima and Buenos Aires overcome episodes of mental distress.
 Partners in the programme are Javeriana Universidad in Bogotá, the Universidad de Buenos Aires, the Universidad Peruana Cayetano Heredia in Lima and the arts organisations Fundación Batuta (Bogotá), Crear Vale La Pena (Buenos Aires) and Teatro a Plaza (Lima).